mkasberg/container-immersion/_labs/10-query-the-database.md

 ## Modify the Website

 In our last lab, we created a database container that our website could use.
 Let's modify our website to query the database.
-Edit `index.html` as below.
+Edit `index.php` as below.
 If you don't completely understand all the code, don't worry!
 We're focusing on Docker here, not PHP.
 The important thing to understand is that PHP code running in our `web` container (PHP/Apache) is going to run a query against the SQL